p4lang/ntf/README.md

 #### Running PTF tests
-We have provided a script that will help you build and compile the switch to run ptf tests
+We have provided a script that will help you build and compile the switch to run ptf tests.
 ```sh
 cd ntf/bmv2
 ./run_build_for_ptf.sh
 ```

-Once everything has compiled, you can run the tests for switch.p4 (Please make sure that you have all the necessary veth pairs setup (you can use [tools/veth_setup.sh]).
-Execute each of the below commands in separate windows
+Once everything has compiled, you can run the tests for switch.p4 (Please make sure that you have all the necessary veth pairs setup, you can use [tools/veth_setup.sh]).
+Execute each of the sudo commands below in separate windows.

 ```sh
 cd ntf/bmv2/build/switch